 PUBLIC LIABILITY INSURANCE

+If you believe that your host museum or organisation provides insurance cover for Friends, ask them to provide you with written confirmation, preferably from the insurer, that you are covered for Public Liability.
 If they cannot do this, please consider very seriously whether you should apply for cover through the BAFM policy.
+BAFM

 PERSONAL ACCIDENT INSURANCE